Frequently Asked Questions about PLAY

 1. What is “PLAY”?

 PLAY stands for Physical Literacy Assessment for Youth.
-It’s a collection of workbooks, forms and tracking sheets that comprise the tools designed to assess physical literacy in children and youth.
+It’s a collection of workbooks, forms and tracking sheets that comprise the tools designed to assess/observe physical literacy in children and youth.

-There are six PLAY tools currently available online (see below for a list of tools).
-Each tool provides a different perspective of a child’s level of physical literacy, which can help identify areas of weakness that may have been overlooked by a coach or parent.
+There are six PLAY Tools currently available online (see below for a list of tools).
+Each tool provides a different perspective of a child’s level of physical literacy and can be used by people who work with children in a variety of ways.

-To use the PLAY tools, identify which of the 6 tools you would like to gain insight from.
+To use the PLAY Tools, identify which of the 6 tools you would like to gain insight from.
 Locate an appropriate person to fill out the tool-specific form.
-Review the scores for each PLAY tool used to identify weaknesses or gaps in the child’s development.
+Review the scores for each PLAY tool used to identify areas of improvement.
 Use the tracking sheets from each PLAY tool used to track the child’s progress for each activity.

-Even though some of the PLAY tools require specific people to fill out the form, each tool is useful for anyone looking to gain insight into a child’s level of physical literacy.
+The PLAY Tools are intended for specific people to fill out the forms.
+However, the tools are useful for anyone looking to gain insight into a child’s level of physical literacy.

-For example, a coach might ask parents to fill out PLAYparent because the coach wants to know how physically literate the children on his team are.
+For example, a coach might ask parents to fill out PLAYparent because the coach wants to gain a better understanding of physical literacy in their players.
 The coach is using the information from PLAYparent that has been provided by the parent.
 Conversely, a parent could ask the coach of their child’s team to fill out PLAYcoach.
 The parent would now be the one using the information from PLAYcoach provided by the coach.

 5. What does each tool do?